PostHog/posthog.com/contents/customers/headshot-pro.md

 ### Creating a single source of truth in PostHog

-“It’s been amazing having everything in one place finally,” says Danny.
-“For example, we had previously decided to scale down one of our distribution channels because we couldn’t analyze data properly in the native platform and we didn’t believe it was working.”
+“It’s been amazing having everything in one place,” says Danny.
+“We had previously decided to scale down one of our distribution channels because we couldn’t analyze data properly in the native platform and we didn’t believe it was working.”

-“However, once we had the data in PostHog we realized it was actually a very profitable channel for us and we quickly started it back up.
+“However, once we had the data in PostHog, we realized it was actually a very profitable channel for us and we quickly started it back up.
 Now, we make sure to put everything in PostHog.”

 Even in situations where it was already possible to analyze data in the original platforms, it’s still often been faster and more valuable to have the data in PostHog.

 “We’ve gone as far as just pulling in our bank data too,” says Danny.
-“Before, if I wanted to analyze business data I may have to wait two months for my accountant to come up with it.
+“Before, if I wanted to analyze business data, I may have to wait two months for my accountant to come up with it.
 Now, I see it day-by-day on a dashboard.”

 “Honestly, my advice to new users would be: pull in everything you can.
 Avoid the clutter and the platform switching.
 Get it all into PostHog and it makes it so much easier to work with.”